techinc/Techinc-Notify/README.md

 The space broadcasts its current status in terms of open and closed.
 When this status changes, the notification app will place a notification on the Android status bar.

-The application can be found on Google Play here: -TBD-
+The application can be found on [Google Play](https://github.com/techinc/Techinc-Notify/raw/master/bin/Techinc-Notify.apk)

 To-do:

-- Have service communicate with activity to provide consensus on current status
-- Add widget showing open/closed icon on homescreen
+- Make widget clickable
 - Look into deprecating GCM